 # Build

-Build (aka Agent mode) enables conversational development inside Appfarm Create.
-Describe the desired app or functionality and follow along as the agent goes through the implementation tasks.
-Build mode is currently limited to certain parts of the platform; see [#current-limitations](#current-limitations "mention").
+Build enables conversational development inside Appfarm Create.
+Describe the desired app or functionality and follow along as the agent goes through the implementation tasks.&#x20;

 {% hint style="info" %}

-If you are familiar with how building with Appfarm AI works, and want a practical guideline, please se the [Practical Guide to Appfarm AI](https://docs.appfarm.io/reference/appfarm-ai/practical-guide-to-appfarm-ai) section.
+If you are familiar with how building with Appfarm AI works, and want a practical guideline, please see the [Practical Guide to Appfarm AI](/reference/appfarm-ai/practical-guide-to-appfarm-ai.md) section.

 {% endhint %}